 The world is indeed changing and we are changing with it.
 What will never change is our commitment to preparing you to be counselors and educators who help sustain families and communities, who open doors to new learning and ways to grow and thrive, and who help the world become a more just, inclusive, and caring place.
 We are here to guide and support you on this path.
 We will stand with you every step of the way.

-While we are committed to offering in-person instruction, we are also prepared to use online formats as needed or as appropriate.
+The Graduate School will offer a robust schedule of classes conducted in a variety of modalities: in person, hybrid, and online.
 If you become ill and need to self-isolate or quarantine, accommodations will be made for you to participate in distance learning.
-Program directors will be communicating directly with students via email as information becomes available.
-If you have additional questions about your program, please contact your program director.
+Faculty program directors will be communicating directly with students via email as information becomes available.
+If you have additional questions about your program, please contact your faculty program director.

 Counseling, Therapy, and School Psychology Department